 Below: Owner was creative in preventing cracks in these leather seats from propagating.
 Various leather patches were applied using flexible epoxy gel.
 At right is the same seat after being treated to entirely new leather covering.
 The passenger's seat was not quite as patched as the drivers but it to saw new covering.
 With seating contributing significantly to a Porsche's interior look & feel, new leather covering makes a dramatic impact on interior quality.
 These are "Standard" Porsche seats.

 With age, headliners naturally become brittle and will eventually break under the lightest touch.
-I replace headliners with quality material that will last many-many years.
-And in the doing, I take special care to ensure the outcome equals Porsche's factory installation.
+GP replaces headliners with quality material that will last many-many years.
+And in the doing, special care is taken to ensure the outcome equals Porsche's factory installation.
 While replacing headliners, it's an efficient time to service other areas, particularly where a sunroof exists.
-Since the sunroof must be removed, the mechanics of the sunroof system are now accessible.
-So too are the roof drains.
-It's a smart time to inspect and lubricate sunroof mechanicals, and, clear roof drains.
-New sunroof seals should also be considered.
-This is a good example of how work in one area can translate into efficient work in other areas.
-We advise of such things not as an "upsell," rather as an intelligent service & repair approach for your Porsche.
-Bottom line, "I treat customers the way I want to be treated.
-If I sense someone pushing an upsell on me, I just don't like it." ---George Perdomo."
-I offer best-practice advice and options, and it's up to you to decide what path to go.
+This is because the sunroof must be removed for a headliner replacement.
+Sunroof's motors, cables, and the roof drains are now easily accessible.
+A smart time to inspect, lubricate, and clear roof drain channels.
+Sunroof seal replacement can be considered... and done if needed.
+This is a good example of how work in one area can translate into "efficient work" in other areas.
+This does add to immediate costs.
+The benefit being an area not having to be returned to less efficiently downstream.

 photos to enlarge

 Old headliner was cracked and falling to pieces .
 New material is positioned to retain all systems in working order---temperature sensor and sunroof most notably.
-In initial discussion with Porsche's owner, I advised of other services that might be economically accomplished while doing this headliner and with approval, proceeded to lubricate the cables, inspect the motors, ream the drain channels of debris, install new plastic seats, make the air dam rise fully, install the dams missing rubber bumpers, polish the chrome trim, and place new roof seals front and back.
+With this headliner, sunroof cables were lubricated, motors inspected, drains reamed of debris, new plastic jams installed, tired air dam was made to rise fully, missing rubber dam bumpers were installed, trim was polished, and new roof seals front and rear were installed.
 Was all this necessary to do?
 No. Was it practical to do now?
-Yes.
-Was it economical to spend more money now attending these areas in one shot than dealing with them later and possibly piecemeal?
 Yes.

 Variety of cabin repairs are in progress here.
 Areas being attended: electrical, AC ducting, dashboard, sunroof, headliner, audio, seating... you name it, it's likely on this Porsche's to-do list.
 Mission in hand is to restore all systems so they'll not only work but also be durably reliable.
 Cosmetics are also attended.
 When all's said and done, the cabin will work like new and have a beautiful interior with a slight patina.
 Before & after photos shown.